JustinD85/hotchocolate-docs/docs/code-first.md

 }
 ```

-Now let us create a new schema that uses this type and infers from it the GraphQL query type.
+Now let us create a new schema with that root type.

 ```csharp
 var schema = SchemaBuilder.New()